 The case studies in this series illustrate how different CHW programs achieve impact in diverse contexts, from rural Maharastra, India to Orange County California, US.
 Every case study presents a CHW program whose positive impact highlights an aspect of the health equity movement, followed by actionable strategies to help program designers or implementers approach similar situations around the world.

-Our series answers central questions about the role of CHWs in improving health equity such as: Is it possible to create a CHW program using students or formerly incarcerated individual students or formerly incarcerated individuals?
+Our series answers central questions about the role of CHWs in improving health equity such as: Is it possible to create a CHW program using students or formerly incarcerated individuals?
 How effective are CHWs at doing advocacy work in environmental health?
 How do we implement a CHW program in a refugee camp in conflict zones?
 And how do we provide the best care to those forgotten completely by the system because they have a rare disorder?

 CHW Central will feature a new case study every two weeks over the next three months culminating with a webinar with the case study authors.
 We hope you will join this exploration of health equity through reading and discussing the cases with your peers.
 It is our belief that enlighted CHW programs, like the ones presented in this series, are an answer to the most pressing equity challenges of this century.